revbayes/revbayes.github.io/tutorials/chromo/index.md

 cladogenetic changes to a chromosome evolution analysis.

-Like before, scripts for these examples are also provided in the ‘RevBayes‘ tutorial repository[^2].
+Like before, scripts for these examples are also provided in the RevBayes tutorial repository[^2].
 Please refer to these files to verify or troubleshoot your own scripts.

 Improved Root Frequencies {#subsect:root_freq}